dotnet/source-build-reference-packages/README.md

 ## Supported Platforms

-.NET source build currently only supports Linux.
+.NET source build currently only supports Linux but generating a source-build reference or text-only package is supported on both Windows and Unix based operating systems.

 ## Building